IcyIce-FSDev/twitch_chat_bot/README.md

 ## Current function

-- Bot will receive and record data from Twitch chats.
-It will store them in a folder base storage system.
+- Bot will receive and record data from Twitch chats, will also respond to chat commands as listed below

-- Automation

-  - Setup up so sql will setup settings database automatically

 ## Require Modules to use